Sanshu Asuke Yashiki 三州足助屋敷

 How to Get There

 Sanshu Asuke Yashiki is a 10-minute walk from Korankei Bus Stop.

-Take the train from Meitetsu Nagoya Station towards Toyohashi.
-Disembark at Higashi Okazaki and take a Meitetsu bus to the aforementioned stop.
+Take the train from Nagoya Subway Station towards Fujigaoka.
+Change at Fushimi Station for a train bound for Toyota City and alight at Josui Station.
+From there, take a bus to the Korankei stop.

 Sanshu Asuke Yashiki aims to recreate the traditional lifestyle and pass down the tradition of handicrafts and annual events.

-Craft workshops should be booked in advance and cost between 400 and 2,000 yen
+Craft workshops should be booked in advance and cost from 400 yen

 How life once was

 At Sanshu Asuke Yashiki, learn how things used to be done, and catch a glimpse of how life was lived more than one hundred years ago.